LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distributionbar.md

       Colors are automatically set in a repeating sequence of navy, blue, sky and baby.
-You can also use the colors set for graphs that we have made for 16 different levels.
+You can also use the pre deffined colors set under [graphs and charts](/data-visualization/graphsandcharts).

       ### Pointer separator